 This site grew out of over 80 JazzThoughts that I have placed on Twitter and Facebook and many questions that friends and students have asked me over the years..
 You can also view the JazzThoughts there and ask questions about them.

 I hope you will visit this site often and participate with your comments.
 I’m looking forward to conversing with you.

-My private teaching schedule is going ahead full-force at home in Boulder Creek, at West Valley Music and Hope Street Music Studios in Mt.
+My private teaching schedule is going ahead full-force at home in Boulder Creek and at West Valley Music in Mt.
 View!
 Contact me for a free interview.
 My personal students (who take at least two lessons a month) will receive free access to JazzSkills for Piano.

 It’s one thing to improvise.
 But, what happens when your improv gets boring, stale and repetitive?
 What are some ways to “restart the engine”?
 In my own personal playing, I’m always looking for ways to “renew the spark”.
 I realize that my best improv is when I literally